Manu del Moral: Sevilla

-Later years
+Later career

 On 27 August 2015, del Moral signed a one-year contract with Real Valladolid.
-He continued to play in the second level the following seasons, representing CD Numancia, Gimnàstic de Tarragona and CF Rayo Majadahonda.
+He continued to play in the second tier the following seasons, representing CD Numancia, Gimnàstic de Tarragona and CF Rayo Majadahonda; with the first of those teams, in the 2018 promotion play-offs final, he scored in a 1–1 draw at Valladolid following a 3–0 loss in the first leg.

 Del Moral announced his retirement on 26 September 2019, at the age of 35.

 International career

-On 7 June 2011, after his best season at Getafe, del Moral made his debut for Spain, replacing David Villa during half-time of a 3–0 friendly win against Venezuela.
+On 7 June 2011, after his best season at Getafe, del Moral made his debut for Spain, replacing David Villa during half-time of a 3–0 friendly victory over Venezuela.

-Managerial career
+Coaching career

 On 1 October 2021, del Moral was appointed manager of Primera Andaluza side CD Cultural Asako Motril.
-He moved to CF Motril in 2023; initially a match delegate, he later became an assistant in the following year before being named manager of the club in January 2025.
+He moved to CF Motril in 2023; initially a match delegate, he later became an assistant before being named head of the club in January 2025.

-On 9 June 2025, del Moral agreed to return to Getafe on a one-year contract, and took over the reserves in Segunda Federación.
+On 9 June 2025, del Moral agreed to return to Getafe on a one-year contract, and took over the reserves in the Segunda Federación.